hjbct44/PorkPi/README.md

    1. Dashboard - contains the numerical and graphical status of the curing process, Temperatures, Humidity, Weights etc.
    2. Params - contains the input parameters to control the PorkPi
    3. Schedule - contains Temperature and Humidity settings on a daily basis so the chamber can be automatically controlled for a curingperiod
-   4. db - the data read from the DHT22 and HX711.
+   4. db - the data read from the DHT22 and HX711 as well as status of devices.
 This can get very large 5.Batches - a sheet to record information about curing batches

    Scripts:  Init button calls ClearCCC which deletes the database data